ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab00.md

 ## Step 8: Uploading your program to Gradescope

-Next, we'll try submitting our program to Gradescope, which is a new autograder system we will utilize for this course.
-You'll get some immediate feedback on whether you did it properly.

-### Using Gradescope to submit your programming assignment

 <div style="width:350px; text-align:center; float:right;" markdown="1">

 ![Gradescope upload](Gradescope_upload.png)

 </div>

+Next, we'll try submitting our program to Gradescope.
+You'll get some immediate feedback on whether you did it properly.

 If you are registered for the course, you are should also be registered at Gradescope.com (via your @umail.ucsb.edu account) Look in your @umail account for an email from the Gradescope system inviting you to create a password.
 Follow the instructions to set your password; then you should see "CMPSC 8" in your courses for this term.